fiscozen/dev.fiscozen.unified-observability/README.md

 | `ENABLE_LOGS_ALL`        | All of the above        |

 This has nothing to do with any application logs, which are collected by OpenTelemetry.

+### Using InfluxDB as metrics backend

+This setup supports InfluxDB as an alternative storage backend for metrics instead of Prometheus.
+To use InfluxDB, you have two configuration files available:

+- `otelcol-config-with-influxdb.yaml`: OpenTelemetry Collector configuration for InfluxDB
+- `grafana-datasources-with-influxdb.yaml`: Grafana datasources configuration for InfluxDB

+To run the setup with InfluxDB:

+1. Make sure you have InfluxDB running (you can use the provided Docker configuration)
+2. Update the InfluxDB connection parameters (bucket, org, token) in both configuration files
+3. Use the InfluxDB-specific configuration files when starting the services

+The configuration assumes:
+- InfluxDB endpoint: `http://influxdb:8086` (or `http://127.0.0.1:8086` for local setup)
+- Default bucket: `application`
+- Default organization: `my-org`

+#### Testing InfluxDB integration

+The repository includes Python test scripts to verify InfluxDB integration:

+- `test_otel_influxdb.py`: Basic InfluxDB integration tests
+- `test_otel_influxdb_grpc.py`: InfluxDB integration tests with gRPC

+These tests help ensure that the OpenTelemetry data is correctly sent to and retrieved from InfluxDB.

 ### Send data to vendors